iredmail/docs/en_US/howto/fail2ban.sql.md

 * * * * * /bin/bash /usr/local/bin/fail2ban_banned_db unban_db
 ```

-It runs every minute and query SQL database to get IP addresses which are
+It runs every minute and queries SQL database to get banned IP addresses which
-pending for removal.
+are pending for removal.

-## Optional: Add GeoIP database to look up location of banned IP address
+## Optional: look up and store country name of banned IP address

 Script `/usr/local/bin/fail2ban_banned_db` detects whether commands
 `geoiplookup` and `geoiplookup6` exist, if exist, it runs the command to query
 country of banned IP address and store it in SQL database.

+Both commands are offered by GeoIP related packages, please install them.

 * On RHEL/CentOS 7: